a-maliarov/amazoncaptcha/README.md

 + **Data extraction** and **web scraping** specialists could use this tool, obviously, to bypass the Amazon captcha.
 + **Machine learning** developers could use *captchas* folder (currently contains **10000 solved captchas**) based on a demand.

+## Contribution
++ If you checked the code and you know the way or have any ideas, how to make it better, feel free to fork-n-pull or contact me.
+Thank you!
++ If you want to help with current problems, please check this [file](https://github.com/a-maliarov/amazon-captcha-solver/blob/master/errors/HELPME.md).

 ## Happy Captcha Solving!

 ![Gif](https://github.com/a-maliarov/amazon-captcha-solver/blob/master/captchas.gif)